2018 United States House of Representatives elections in Florida: District 26

 The 26th district is centered on the Miami suburb of Homestead, includes most of the Everglades National Park, and extends downward into the Florida Keys, including Key West and Marathon.
-Republican Carlos Curbelo, who has represented the district since 2015, was re-elected to a second term with 53% of the vote in 2016.
+Incumbent Republican Carlos Curbelo, who had represented the district since 2015, ran for re-election.
+He was re-elected to a second term with 53% of the vote in 2016.
+The district had a PVI of D+6.